Dual Pricing FAQs

 Q. What about states with new pricing disclosure laws?

-• Both prices (card price and cash price) must be clearly displayed before purchase
+• Both prices are displayed transparently before purchase

 Q. Is dual pricing the same as cash discounting?